On the possibility of cosmological gravimetry in general relativity: General Relativity Formalism

 However, this final step (i.e., the use of the Einstein equations with the renormalized gravitational constant $\Gamma'$ for the local system of small gravitating bodies in the laboratory ``empty Universe'') does not follow from the basic principles of GR and it can be considered as intuitively-phenomenological approach (artificial, in our opinion), which allows in fact to take not into account the cosmological gravitational background when analyzing gravitational phenomena in the local planetary system.
 Below we show that the expression (\ref{App_ds_LO_GR}) leads to a contradiction.
 To do this, we use the transformation law (\ref{lab_coor_2}) to make in Eq.~(\ref{App_ds_LO_GR}) a reverse transition to the cosmological reference frame $\{t,{\bf r}\}_\text{Cosm}$.
 As a result, we get the following expression:

 For example, let us consider in (\ref{App_ds_CO_GR}) the spatial metric component $g^{}_{11}({\bf r})$:

 where we have used the expression (\ref{App_Gamma_LO}) for $\Gamma'$.
-On the other hand, we have the {\em basic} expression (\ref{nonlinear_PN_loc}) for metric components obtained directly from solving of the Einstein equations in the cosmological reference frame $\{t,{\bf r}\}_\text{Cosm}$ with taking into account post-Newtonian and post-post-Newtonian terms [see Eq.~(\ref{nonlinear_PN})].
+On the other hand, we have the {\em basic} expression (\ref{nonlinear_PN_loc}) for metric components obtained directly from solving of the Einstein equations in the cosmological reference frame $\{t,{\bf r}\}_\text{Cosm}$ with taking into account post-Newtonian and post-post-Newtonian terms [see Eq.~(\ref{nonlinear_PN})] and without additional artificial assumptions.
 In this case, the formula for the spatial metric component $g^{}_{11}({\bf r})$ has the form:

 in which we use the local potential (\ref{App_U_CO}).

 Now we will compare Eq.~(\ref{App_g11_Will}) and Eq.~(\ref{App_g11_CO}).
 Using the expressions from (\ref{ABD}), we find that in the case of GR ($\beta_0=\gamma_0=\xi_0=\delta_0=1$) the coefficient ${\cal A}G^{}_{11}/G^{}_{00}$ in Eq.~(\ref{App_g11_Will}) is equal to